wichtounet/wichtounet.github.io/posts/2018/01/budgetwarrior-10-web-interface-and-asset-tracking.rst

 The default user and password is admin:1234, but you of course change it using web_password and web_user in the configuration.
-You can also disable the security if you are sure of yourself by setting :code:`server_secure=true` in the configuration.
+You can also disable the security if you are sure of yourself by setting `server_secure=true` in the configuration.
 The server currently does not support

 Currently, it does not protect against concurrent modifications of the same